davefiddes/openinverter-can-tool/README.md

     Commands:
-      dumpall     Dump the values of all available parameters and values listparams  List all available parameters and values read        Read the value of PARAM from the device write       Write the value to the parameter PARAM on the device
+      dumpall     Dump the values of all available parameters and values listparams  List all available parameters and values load        Load all parameters from json IN_FILE read        Read the value of PARAM from the device save        Save all parameters in json to OUT_FILE write       Write the value to the parameter PARAM on the device
 ```